Diary Home | Cookie Information |

 — From the publication Acuerdos by Mrs. Ida Dery of the social service of the C.I.G.
 See the original: Les Séfarades à Genève

-See the original: CIA ou KGB
+See the original: A Carouge

 It is about the streets of the Old Town that I am going to speak.
-They evoke for me the memories of my childhood: every day I would walk along Étienne-Dumont Street (formerly called “Rue des Belles-Filles”… quite a name!) on my way to Brechbühl School.
+They evoke for me the memories of my childhood: every day I would walk along Étienne-Dumont Street (formerly called “Rue des Belles-Filles” … quite a name!) on my way to Brechbühl School.
 A few shopkeepers had their stores along this street, which gave it a certain liveliness.

 I remember the shop of Mr. Tchin-ta-ni, “an authentic Chinese man,” who had taken refuge in Geneva at the beginning of the last century and who sold tea—every kind of tea.
 (Today, this shop is located at the bottom of Rue Verdaine.)
 My mother bought her tea from Tchin-ta-ni, and I have continued the tradition.